Fiore_1600x660B

 The Washington Post

-In 1990 he embarked on an international symphonic career as well, making debuts on three continents.
-Since then Mr. Fiore has continued to build his repertoire and orchestral relationships.
-In the summer of 1996, stepping in for Robert Shaw, Mr. Fiore made a critically acclaimed debut with the Los Angeles Philharmonic at the Hollywood Bowl conducting Verdi’s Requiem.
-In North America, he has since conducted the Boston Symphony Orchestra, Minnesota Orchestra, Seattle Symphony, Toronto Symphony, and New York Chamber Symphony, to name but a few.
-In Europe, guest orchestral engagements have included the Dresden Staatskapelle, orchestra of the Deutsche Oper Berlin, Bamberger Sinfoniker, Munich Radio Orchestra, Gürzenich Orchester, Orchester Rheinland-Pfalz, Orchestre de la Suisse Romande, Accademia Nazionale di Santa Cecilia, Orchestra del Teatro La Fenice, Orchestra del Teatro Comunale di Firenze, Orchestra della Svizzera Italiana, Slovenian Philharmonic, Orchestre National de Lyon, Orchestre Philharmonique de Montpellier, and Basel Radio Symphony Orchestra, among others.
+By 1990 Mr. Fiore had begun to conduct symphonic repertoire as well, making debuts on three continents.
+In the summer of 1996, he jumped-in for Robert Shaw at the Hollywood Bowl in Los Angeles to conduct Verdi’s Requiem and conducted the Boston Symphony, Minnesota Orchestra, Seattle Symphony, Toronto Symphony, and New York Chamber Symphony, to name a few.
+His European orchestral engagements have included the Dresdner Staatskapelle, Orchester der Deutsche Oper Berlin, Bamberger Symphoniker, Munich Radio Orchestra, Gürzenich Orchester, Orchestre de la Suisse Romande, Accademia Nazionale di Santa Cecilia, Orchestra del Teatro La Fenice, Orchestra del Teatro Comunale di Firenze, Orchestre National de Lyon, Orchestra Philharmonique de Montpellier, Basel Radio Symphony Orchestra among many others.